tsolakisgeo/DHAW2023/_syllabus/10-section_maps_4_QGIS.md

 ---

 ## Assignment due:
-- Create a map by using the csv code we wrote in last class.
+- Create a map by using the csv code we wrote in the last class.
 Import it on QGIS, export a .jpg, and upload it on GitHub (`<username>/CLCV22123/10/`)
 - Have a look at the [proposed tools/topics](https://tsolakisgeo.github.io/DHAW2023/syllabus/10-section_maps_4_QGIS.html#proposed-topics) for your final project.

 ## Readings